 What are you adding to your preschool writing center this fall?
 Try these leaf themed prewriting worksheets.
 They are perfect for fall…but here’s the thing, they aren’t just for tracing, either!
+Check out all our favorite fall activities for preschoolers, too.

 Learn how to use these prewriting worksheets as fine motor tasks to help develop pencil grasp while learning the writing strokes that make up the alphabet.